 Aside from monitoring your credit card and bank accounts, FreshBooks wields control of little unaccounted expenses that siphons a sizable chunk of your funds over time.
 After capturing photos of the receipts of these minuscule expenses, for example, FreshBooks will log and consolidate them for each employee.
 At the end of the day you know which little holes are bleeding your company and do something to plug them in.

 The app consistently earn praises in many accounting software comparison reviews, especially from small businesses with hardly any accounting background, FreshBooks’ intuitive design will especially appeal to you: it simply automates calculations and processes, letting you run in-depth reports and look into financial patterns—almost turning you into an instant pro.
-You can find more about this unique program with this piece elaborating on FreshBooks details.

 SaaS deployment model refers to the way vendors use the internet to deliver software and bill their customers, who in turn simply run the applications on the browsers of their PCs or mobile devices—all the applications being processed by the vendor servers.
 This multi-tenant, vendor-hosted server and processing model is a direct contrast to the traditional on-premise model of software deployment.
 The low barrier to adoption of this model has supported freemium and trial opportunities through which most customers initially experience the product.